telerik/teststudio-docs/docs/features/scheduling-test-runs/schedule-execution.md

 <br/>

-## Automatically upload changed project files to Storage
+## Automatically Upload Changed Project Files to Storage

 As of release **2017 R3** (v.2017.3.1010) you can choose whether to automatically upload all recent changes to the storage database.
 The below dialog will be triggered after saving the project and if there are any upcoming scheduled test list runs within that project.